JamelHammoud/jampad/README.md

 }
 ```

-If you want typed autocomplete or a custom LLM backend, use TypeScript:
+You can also use TypeScript:

 ```ts
 import { defineJampadConfig } from "@jamelhammoud/jampad/config";